dhedegaard/mouseclicker/README.md

 # mouseclicker

-A simple application for doing the autoclicking the the game Clicker Heroes.
+A simple application for doing the autoclicking in the game Clicker Heroes.

 Always nice to mess around with the win32 api.